PierreRambaud/gemirro/README.md

 ## Apache configuration

-You must active the apache `proxy` module.
+You must activate the apache `proxy` module.

 ```bash
 $ sudo a2enmod proxy